 For Group 3 rates, User Equipment and Media Gateways MUST be prepared to receive a T.38 UDPTL fax packet of at least 160 bytes.
 This is based on 40ms packetization period and a 14.4kbps data rate.
 It includes the UDPTL datagram containing T.4 image data with redundancy but without the IP and UDP headers.
-For V.34 fax at 33.6kb/s, User Equipment and Media Gateways MUST be prepared to receive a T.38 UDPTL fax packet of at least 352 bytes for the same 40ms packetization period.
+For V.34 fax at

+33.6kb/s, User Equipment and Media Gateways MUST be prepared to receive a T.38 UDPTL fax packet of at least 352 bytes for the same 40ms packetization period.

-For QoS and NAT traversal considerations, T.38 fax packets MUST use the same port used by the voice packets for the connection.
+For QoS and NAT traversal considerations, T.38 fax transmission packets over RTP MUST use the same port used by the voice packets for the connection.
+Upon transition to UDPTL T38 via a new offer/answer exchange, User Equipment and Media Gateways SHOULD immediately send T.38 "No signal" indicator packets if the User Equipment or Media Gateway would not otherwise be sending signal or data packets.
+This is to maintain or establish NAT bindings.
 In addition, User Equipment and Media Gateways MUST send T.38 fax packets at a default 20ms packetization period in the upstream unless another packetization period is negotiated (10/20/30ms).